 The Ostracon Pit

-Like any type of artist, the artisans of Deir el-Medina needed some way to hone their skill.
+Like all artists, the artisans of Deir el-Medina needed some way to hone their skill.

-Supposedly, the workers set out to construct a huge well, which turned out to be a failed endeavor.
-The pit they’d created, though, came in handy as a garbage dump.
+At Deir el-Medina, the workers once tried to construct a huge well for the village, but it turned out to be a failed endeavor.
+The pit they created, though, came in handy as a garbage dump for their sketches.

 And in the early days of Egyptology in the 19th century, excavators found a huge collection of ostraca in the pit, many of which are on display at the Cairo Museum.